Cacti/plugin_reportit/README.md

 Optional:
 To use the full set of ReportIT's functionalities additional extensions are required

-* Generation of archives:  PHP library "zlib"
-* Generation of charts:    PHP library "GD2" in conjunction with "Freetype 2"
-* Generation of emails:    Cacti Plugin "Settings" v0.5
 * Fast report generation:  PHP extension "php_rrdtool"

 ## Installation